kslat3r/async-js-old-and-new/PITCHME.md

 ## What we will cover

-* Synchronous JavaScript programming
-* The history of asynchronous JavaScript
+* Asynchronous JavaScript and how it works
 * Callbacks
 * Promises
 * Generator functions